Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 Since we’re talking more about the emotional predator, this may or may not apply to the adult relationships I’m referring to.
 Though, I can see this being a grooming tactic for sure, as it can build further bonding and trust.

-‘If I touch your back enough times, and there’s no indication that I want anything further, I am building trust with you.
-And then it’s okay to touch you more and more and more.’
+‘If I touch your back enough times, and there’s no indication that I want anything further, I am building trust with you so it will be okay to touch you more and more.’

 I know it’s sometimes hard to differentiate between grooming and authentic, innocent behavior.
 This is why it’s important to see the big picture of everything that adds up to what could be some sort of emotional predatory practice.

 But these things by themselves don’t always equate to emotional abuse, manipulation, or control.
-It’s just something that when your red flag radar goes off, that you can look at this incident, and other ones just too, and think, “Hmm, maybe there’s something more to this.”
+It’s just something that when your red flag radar goes off, you can look at this incident, and other ones too, and think, “Hmm, maybe there’s something more to this.

 All right, we’ve got five more to go.
 The next behavior the child predator will do is: